ptimoner/AMRemote/README.md

 # AMRemote
 Standard tool to run AccessMod analyses through the replay function.
-It can be run on a your local machine, a server or a cluster.
+It can be run on a your local machine, a regular server or a cluster.
 A Unix-like OS on your machine is required, either to run the replay or to interact with a server/cluster.
 Docker (server, local machine) or Singularity (cluster) is also required.

-Available options are: accesssibility analysis, accessibility analysis + zonal statistics, coverage analysis (either splitting by region or not).
-Considering multiple maximum travel times is also possible.
+Replay is available for any kind of analysis.
+With accessibility analysis we can choose whether we want to run a zonal statistic analysis right after or not.
+For coverage analysis we can decide to split the analysis by region (recommended for very large countries and when a cluster is available so different jobs can be sent in parallel).
+Launching a replay considering multiple maximum travel times is also possible.

 ## Inputs